08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

     |- construction
     |- operation
     |- development of these power plants
+    |-
     |- I was just awe struck
     |- by these aspirations
     |- and wondrous achievements ACEN has already
     |- achieved in our time
+    |-
     |- and if I
     |- speak
     |- native tongue
     |- pililla rizal
     |- close up
     |- windmills
     |- I
     |- stood there
     |- asked myself,
     |- what if mas marami?
     |- what if the environment here was as refreshing
     |- As others?
     |- Nangarap lang ako
     |-  but stnading or sitting here in your midst, maybe it's not so much of a farfetched dream, maybe I too like many of you effect positive change in my own small way by contributing to a cause like this that truly matters
+    |-
+    |- skills
+    |- alone
+    |- important
+    |- matters
+    |- moreso
+    |- ones
+    |- drive/fire/willingness
+    |- learn
+    |- grow
+    |- and contribute
+    |- to a cause that truly matters
+    |- and I think everyone including myself
+    |- ultimately aspires to that goal
+    |- to make an impact
+    |- give value
+    |- and contribute to an organization they believe
+    |- cause
+    |- matters

+|- Stratpoint:
+    |- commitment
+    |- not only
+    |- transforming companies digitally
+    |- with innovation
+    |- top tier
+    |- excellence
+    |- providing
+    |- real impact
+    |- business wise
+    |-
+    |- but also
+    |- advancing talent
+    |- and skills of future
+    |- mentors and contributors
+    |- to PH tech ecosystem
+    |- through its pay it forward
+    |- mindset and skill
+    |- initiatives
+    |-
+    |- nothing short
+    |- inspiring
+    |-
+    |- As someone
+    |- who dreams/aspires
+    |- make an impact
+    |- contribute to an organization they believe in
+    |- give their best foot forward
+    |- sitting here
+    |- your midst
+    |- maybe it’s not so much of a far fetched dream
+    |- maybe like you
+    |- I too
+    |- effect positive change
+    |- contribute small way
+    |- through causes
+    |- initiatives
+    |- really matter

 |- skills
 |- alone